Feedback terminal

 A feedback terminal is a physical device that is commonly used to collect large amounts of anonymous real-time feedback from customers, employees, travelers, visitors or students.
 Typically, feedback terminals feature buttons that users can press to indicate how satisfied they are with the service provided.
-This information can then used by organisations to analyze where the experience is optimal, and where it can be improved.
+This information can then be used by organisations to analyze where the experience is optimal, and where it can be improved.

 Applications

 Feedback terminals are utilized to measure and improve customer and employee experience across a broad range of industries.
 Feedback terminals have seen use in a wide variety of industries, including retail, healthcare, hospitality industry, airports, and educational institutions.

 Feedback terminals also allow for the collection of real-time feedback.
 For example, by collecting real-time feedback in a public restroom, a facilities manager can be alerted if the collected customer experience has dropped below the certain threshold and then can immediately send out cleaners.

-Feedback terminals are also often used to measure Net Promoter Score (NPS) on-site, a metric which can be used to gauge the loyalty of a company’s customer relationships.
+Feedback terminals are also often used to measure Net Promoter Score (NPS) on-site, a metric which can be used to gauge the loyalty of a company's customer relationships.
 Using a five button feedback terminal, the Net Promoter Score is can be calculated based on responses to a question asking about a customer's experience.
 Doing so can allow companies to more efficiently categorize customers based on their expected behavior.

 Benefits

 The main benefit of such feedback collection is that organisations can collect a larger amount of data when compared to traditional surveys, potentially registering thousands of impressions in a day from a wide range of customers.

-Measuring people’s experience along the customer journey helps business and other organisations understand how people feel about their experiences at various touchpoints.
+Measuring people's experience along the customer journey helps business and other organisations understand how people feel about their experiences at various touchpoints.
 The organisations can use the feedback data to make improvements that meet the expectations of the majority.

 Real-time feedback is one of the major benefits of the feedback terminals compared to alternative survey methods.
 As opposed to traditional surveys, people can use feedback terminals to express their opinion right after the experience has happened, so the feedback could also often be more accurate.
-In addition, the ability to track feedback in real-time enables the organisations to pin-point sudden drops in customer or employee experience and solve problems before they get out of control or too many people get disappointed with their experiences.
+In addition, the ability to track feedback in real-time enables the organisations to pinpoint sudden drops in customer or employee experience and solve problems before they get out of control or too many people get disappointed with their experiences.